In Tennessee, there are several different ways that counties ensure that the citizens are provided with adequate emergency medical care. They include:

 The Emergency Medical Services Act of 1983, T.C.A. § 68-140-301 et seq., establishes a state emergency medical services board to regulate agencies that provide ambulance and emergency medical services.
 Although counties are not required to provide ambulance services (T.C.A. § 68-140-318), they must comply with this act if they choose to provide them.
 T.C.A. § 68-140-316.

 In summary, counties are authorized but not required to provide an ambulance service.
 Counties may choose to provide the ambulance service exclusively or to regulate third party services; they may also contract for the provision of this service by private entities or other governmental agencies.
-The decision to provide the service exclusively will not be reviewed by the courts without evidence of fraud or abuse by the county.
 Counties are authorized to charge fees or rates for such services under the urban type public facilities law.